microsoft/HoloLens-Art-Recommendations/README.md

 ![finger_click](media/finger_click.gif)

 Information panels are spawned for each Air tap based on what you are looking at.
 Here you see the panels overlayed in the real-world.
+Note that the panels have a new UI, which is depicted in the GIF at the top.

 ![hololens_arart_demo_no_clicks](media/hololens_arart_demo_no_clicks.gif)

-Here is a closer look at an informatin panel.
+Here is a closer look at an information panel.
 Sorted left to right, the small images represent the closest-looking images in your dataset (in our case, a portion of The MET data).
 Clicking on the small images brings up the information for that particular art piece.
 These 5 similar images came from searching the dataset with an image of myself, which is why the recommended art pieces are human depictions.
 (Ignore the white text behind the title; this was for testing purposes.)

 ![example_gui_1](media/example_gui_1.gif)